awesto/django-shop/docs/reference/configuration.rst

 Template Context Processors
 ---------------------------

-Templates rendered by the **django-SHOP** framework require the Customer object in their context.
+Templates rendered by the **django-SHOP** framework require some additional objects or configuration settings.
+Add them to each template using these context processors:
-Configure this by adding a special template context processor:

 .. code-block:: python